codetaylor/artisan-worktables-1.12/docs/recipes/creativemode.md

 * no longer process recipes
 * allow you to place ghost items in any slot
-* shift-click input slots to cycle an item's oredict
+* shift-click input slots to cycle an item's ore-dict
 * click an occupied slot to clear it
 * emit particles to indicate it is in creative mode